DataDog/hiring-engineers/answers.md

 * Antenna to connect to the main house
 * Network switch

 It's setup with a system of long range antenna connected to the main house for network connectivity.
-You can see how these antennas are set up below, the main house (Point A) connects to the gate (Point C) via a relay station (Point B) to avoid trees and hills.
+You can see how these antennas are set up below, the main house (Point A) connects to the gate (Point B) via a relay station (Point C) to avoid trees and hills.

 ![Gate Antenna System](/images/antenna_stations.png)

 This has been running fairly well but because it's setup in a rural environment I have some challenges understanding when I loose connection, due to a power outage or the antennas themselves have a problem with connectivity.
 Funny enough the power goes out all the time and growing up you learned to entertain yourself by being outside!

-The gate (Point C in the image above) where I would like to track some information is here, you can see the antenna that connects to the relay station:
+The gate (Point B in the image above) where I would like to track some information is here, you can see the antenna that connects to the relay station:

 ![Gate Monitoring](/images/gate_antenna.png)